‘This is all for you’: Miss NC USA wins crown days after boyfriend diagnosed with brain tumor

 “Oh wow,” a judge is heard saying.

 “Yes,” McKey continued.
-“And I wouldn’t be in front of any of you today had he not told me to go to High Point 45 minutes after he woke out after brain surgery.”
+“And I wouldn’t be in front of any of you today had he not told me to go to High Point 45 minutes after he woke up after brain surgery.”

-“This is a heavy crown to bear, and I can bear that in the face of adversity as Miss North Carolina USA,” she boldly said to the judges.
-“I found out this week; I got it!”

 “It was very difficult,” she said about the interview.
-“But I think that’s what made it relatable.”

-That evening, tears of worry merged with tears of joy when she was crowned the winner.
+“But I think that’s what made it relatable. … I think this year I really showed up very candid.
+Like, ‘This is me, and this is what I’m going through, and this is what my week has looked like.’
+But there’s something so relatable in being so beautifully broken and being human.”

-Her boyfriend watched the live stream with his family.
-Afterward, he and Jordyn spoke via Facetime.
+Her boyfriend was watching the live stream with his family when she was crowned winner.
+Afterward, they spoke on FaceTime.

 “I told him, you know this is all for you,” she remembered.